sisrfeng/coc-wiki/Using-coc-list.md

-Coc list is created to make work with list of things easier, like locations.
+Coc list is created to make work with list of things easier, ex: locations & extensions.

 Coc list is inspired by [denite.nvim](https://github.com/Shougo/denite.nvim), it's faster and doesn't require python support (mostly, you still need python available for vim8).

 ## List features

 - **Insert mode and normal mode**, use insert mode for filter and normal mode to do everything else.
-- **Actions for items**, each list item have different actions, you can create kepmapping for them and type `<tab>` to run one of them.
+- **Actions for items**, each list provide different actions, you can create key-mapping for them and type `<tab>` to run one of them.
-- **Multiple selection**, press `<space>` to toggle selection of an item or drag your mosue to select items.
+- **Multiple selection**, press `<space>` to toggle selection of an item or drag your mouse to select items.
 - **Commands** for previous list:
-   - `:CocListResume` reopen last list, restore window and cursor postion.
+   - `:CocListResume` reopen last list, restore window and cursor position.
    - `:CocNext` do default action with next item.
    - `:CocPrev` do default action with previous item.
 - **Different match modes**, coc use fuzzy match by default, but you can change to use strict match or regex match.